docker/docs/get-started/index.md

 ## The Docker Dashboard

 Before going too far, we want to highlight the Docker Dashboard, which gives you a quick view of the containers running on your machine.
+The Docker Dashboard is available for Mac and Windows.
 It gives you quick access to container logs, lets you get a shell inside the container, and lets you easily manage container lifecycle (stop, remove, etc.).

 To access the dashboard, follow the instructions for either